musse/lora-parameter-study/README.md

 ### Downlink

+1. Connect the concentrator to the Linux machine and open the `util_pkt_logger.c` script located in the `util_pkt_logger/src` folder.
+2. In the first lines of the file:
+	1. `#define` the constant corresponding to the desired test: `CRC_TEST`, `POW_TEST`, `CRC_TEST`, `SIZE_TEST` or `BW_TEST`.
+Only one of them can be defined a a time.
+	2. Change `MSGS_PER_SETTING` to choose the number of packets sent in each test series.
+3. Use the makefile to compile all the sources and execute the `util_pkt_logger`.
+4. Connect the node to the Windows machine in which IAR Workbench is installed.
+5. Open the IAR's project for the node's uplink program, which is located in `lmic-release-v1.4-for-ensimag/lmic-release-v1.4/source/downlink_test/join.eww`.
+6. When the concentrator is ready to receive the join packet (and start seding after this), compile and upload the node's code with IAR.
+7. After uploading it to the board, press the reset button to start it.
+The test will now be executed.
+8. Use a program like RS232 [Port Logger](http://www.eltima.com/products/rs232-data-logger/) to transform the serial exit of the node in a txt file (use a baudrate of 115200)
+9. Use the `gen_downlink.py` to generate the graphics with the data of the txts files.
+The results can be saved as a image if so desired.

 ## Limitations

 * Even though the LoRa protocol and the test boards support a 500 kHz bandwith, the bandwith test does not currently implements it.